A Tradition of Serving Our Community and Youth Since 1974...

 In the past ten years, Monument Hill Kiwanis Club (formerly Mounument Hill Sertoma) and its granting arm, the Monument Hill Foundation, has granted over $1,000,000 to worthy Tri-Lakes and El Paso County organizations.
 The service club's focus is support of youth programs.

-For more about the Break Time program - Click Here
+For more about the CASA - Click Here